 In the past we would have instead endured the pleasant chore of quarterly visa runs to neighbouring Greek islands but since we last did this Turkey has aped the EU’s Schengen rules and we can now only stay 90 days in 180 without a residence permit.

-We knew this day was coming and postponed this trip last year to enjoy what could be our last year living in Turkey.
+We knew this day was coming and cancelled this trip last year to enjoy what could be our last year living in Turkey.
 That ended four months ago with most of the time since spent visiting family and friends in Northern Ireland, Wales and England.
 Currently we are in Thailand, in one of our favorite guest houses, The Jolly Frog, beside the Kwai River.

 This is less a travel trip than others we have taken in the past.
 Thailand has become our goto place for somewhere to live when not in Turkey or the UK.
 So far we have revisited old ground and expect to do so for a while yet.
 It is only visa rules that have delayed our settling down in Chiang Mai, the northern city that is increasingly completing the trifecta of our residencies.
 (We haven’t lived in the UK for a long time but banking and family mean we, like most expats, keep at least a toehold in our home country).

 We might spend a while in Cambodia this time and hope to ultimately do a bit of proper travelling too, visiting countries and regions we haven’t seen before.
 This trip is open ended and without any concrete plans other than that given above.

 So what does this mean for The Working Traveller?
 As already mentioned we will be focusing on the business side of things this year, growing JAB and hopefully selling advertising.
 We can afford to live abroad but travelling is more expensive and we need to make a bit more money to fund whatever it is we wish to do next with worry.